szpak/gradle-pitest-plugin/README.md

     ./gradlew pitest -Doverride.pitest.reportDir=build/pitReport -Doverride.pitest.threads=8

 Note.
-The mechanism should work fine for String and numeric properties, but the are limitations with support of [Lists/Sets/Maps](https://github.com/nebula-plugins/gradle-override-plugin/issues/3) and [Boolean values](https://github.com/nebula-plugins/gradle-override-plugin/issues/1).
+The mechanism should work fine for String and numeric properties, but there are limitations with support of [Lists/Sets/Maps](https://github.com/nebula-plugins/gradle-override-plugin/issues/3) and [Boolean values](https://github.com/nebula-plugins/gradle-override-plugin/issues/1).

 For more information see project [web page](https://github.com/nebula-plugins/gradle-override-plugin).

 ### How can I change PIT version from default to just released the newest one?

-gradle-pitest-plugin by default uses a corresponsing PIT version (with the same number).
+gradle-pitest-plugin by default uses a corresponding PIT version (with the same number).
 The plugin is released only if there are internal changes or there is a need to adjust to changes in newer PIT version.
 There is a dedicated mechanism to allow to use the latest PIT version (e.g, a bugfix release) or to downgrade PIT in case of detected issues.
-To override a defalt version it is enough to set `pitestVersion` property in the `pitest` configuration closure.
+To override a default version it is enough to set `pitestVersion` property in the `pitest` configuration closure.

 ```groovy